 A baby has no concept of time.
 They will have no idea if you left for 1 minute to warm a bottle, or for 20 minutes to calm your nerves.
 Put it in perspective: a few minutes of them crying on their own is better than being around a parent who is tense and stressed out.

 There are times I went into my room and just cried and cried.
 Sometimes you just gotta let it out.
 I would get it all out, take a few calming breaths, and be ready to go back to my daughter with a clearer head.
 Whatever you need to do, for however long you need to do it for, walk away and collect yourself.
+If you have concerns about how your baby sleeps or their crying patterns, it is important to consult healthcare professionals for support and guidance.

 Ask for help